Publications

 2025

-- Logarithmic Approximation for Road Pricing on GridsAndrei Constantinescu, Andrzej Turko, and Roger Wattenhofer2024
+- Logarithmic Approximation for Road Pricing on GridsAndrei Constantinescu, Andrzej Turko, and Roger WattenhoferFeb 2025

-@misc{Constantinescu2024RoadPricing, author = {Constantinescu, Andrei and Turko, Andrzej and Wattenhofer, Roger}, title = {Logarithmic Approximation for Road Pricing on Grids}, year = {2024}, }
+@misc{Constantinescu2025RoadPricing, author = {Constantinescu, Andrei and Turko, Andrzej and Wattenhofer, Roger}, title = {Logarithmic Approximation for Road Pricing on Grids}, year = {2025}, month = feb, }

 Conference Articles